guanquann/Stocksera/README.md

 [![Twitter](https://img.shields.io/twitter/url/https/twitter.com/stocksera_bot.svg?style=social&label=Follow%20%40stocksera)](https://twitter.com/stockseraapp)

-<b>NEW RELEASE: Stocksera API now available at https://pypi.org/project/stocksera or via `pip install stocksera`.
+<b>Stocksera API now available at https://pypi.org/project/stocksera or via `pip install stocksera`.
 View documentation at https://github.com/guanquann/Stocksera-API. </b>

 You can view the application in <a href="https://stocksera.pythonanywhere.com" target="_blank">stocksera.pythonanywhere.com</a>.

-Live demo is available at https://youtu.be/jkAZu7DvhvY.

 ### Support:
 This website is free for everyone.
-But if you want to support me, please give me a star on Github or you can PayPal to <a href="https://www.paypal.me/stocksera">paypal.me/stocksera</a>.
+If you wish to support this project, please star it on Github or PayPal to <a href="https://www.paypal.me/stocksera">paypal.me/stocksera</a>.
 Patreon is also available <a href="https://www.patreon.com/stocksera" target="_blank">here</a>.

 ### User Guide: